 - Shelter Services: Board and care of animals impounded at the shelter.

-- Barking Dog Complaint Services: Provides a service to residents for dogs barking complaints in their neighborhood.
+- Barking Dog Complaint Services: Provides a service to residents for dog barking complaints in their neighborhood.

 The following residential rules and regulations are governed by the Yorba Linda Municipal Code.

 - Three adult dogs or cats are allowed per household.
-Every person owning or having custody of four (4) or more dogs or cats over the age of four (4) months must receive approval of a Conditional Use Permit by the Planning Commission.
+Every person owning or having custody of four or more dogs or cats over the age of 4 months must receive approval of a Conditional Use Permit from the Planning Commission.

-- Dogs over the age of 4 months who have been in the City more than 30 days are required to have a dog license and shall wear the license at all times.
+- Dogs over the age of 4 months who have been in the City for more than 30 days are required to have a dog license and shall wear the license at all times.

 - Property owners or occupants are responsible for any animal cry or sound which may disturb the peace and comfort of the neighbors.